 e.g. $ / kWh

 The valid date interval that you want to run is selected from the Validity Periods tab.
 In the Rates tab, since there may be different pricing tariffs at certain times of the day, the desired time is selected and the desired rate is entered in this time interval.
 Electricity charges may be high or low from time to time.
-Rate must be entered according to these time intervals.
+The rates must be entered according to these time intervals.

 Configuration of Plant Information Catalog

 Once hierarchies are accessed, an existing hierarchy can be transferred or a new hierarchy can be created with the New button.
-After you determine at which hierarchy level the data is collected, the properties of the SAP_Tariff and SAP_ShiftPattern are added and saved on the Property Set tab.
+After you determine at which hierarchy level the data should be collected, the properties of the SAP_Tariff and SAP_ShiftPattern are added and saved on the Property Set tab.
 (Fig 6.2)

-Shift Pattern Maintenance and Tariff Maintenance name fields at the Energy Configurations section must be assigned to SAP_ShiftPattern and SAP_Tariff Property Sets’ Property Value field placed on the Properties tab at the level of Plant.
+Shift Pattern Maintenance and Tariff Maintenance name fields in the Energy Configurations section must be assigned to SAP_ShiftPattern and SAP_Tariff Property Sets’ Property Value field placed on the Properties tab at the level of Plant.
 (Fig. 6.3)

 Self Service Composition Environment

-P.S.
+N.B.
 Reports can be edited according to business needs.